CCBR/CCBR_tobias/README.md

 **<u>Caution</u>** This folder has a large digital footprint.
 Approximately, each contrast produces files amounting to about 40-60 GB.
 Hence, only run those contrasts that are interesting.
 DO NOT RUN ALL JUST BECAUSE YOU CAN!

+This folder also contains:

+* bindetect_results.txt
+* bindetect_figures.pdf

+which are the key results for this contrast as a table and as plots.

 #### overview_{contrast}

 All "bound" bed for all the TF motifs considered are concatenated together to be reported here as 2 sorted and indexed bed files.
 As these are indexed they can be easily loaded in a IGV session for visual inspection.